LibreTexts/ngshare/testing/README.md

 # Testing setup

+These testing setups should allow you to deploy ngshare for simple testing.
+In particular, the `install_z2jh` and `install_jhmanaged` folders show how to install `ngshare` and `ngshare_exchange` in your Z2JH cluster or as a JupyterHub managed service outside of k8s, respectively.

+The `minikube` folder contains some slightly out-of-date instructions on how to install `ngshare` and `ngshare_exchange` from source locally, for testing purposes.
+You may look at `test.sh` for more details.

+The `docker` folder is extremely out of date and should not be used.
+It was developed back when `ngshare` was not yet ready for Kubernetes.

+# NOTE: Everything below is out of date.
+In particular, we do not need a separate fork for nbgrader anymore.
+Follow at your own risk.

 This is the testing / dev environment setup.
 We have two dev environments, one using Docker (regular JupyterHub without k8s) and one using minikube (Z2JH).

 ## Preparation